 Some cruise lines do not let you use front balconies while the ship is moving, but Carnival has a solution.
 They use heavy doors and a windshield to protect the balcony, so you can use it while the ship is moving.
 However, many people may still not want to use it.

-Forward-facing balcony rooms are available on Mardi Gras, Carnival Jubilee, and Carnival Celebration
+Forward-facing balcony cabins are on Mardi Gras, Carnival Jubilee, and Carnival Celebration.

 Junior Balcony Cabins